Schengen Area in 2025: Which Countries Are Included?

 The validity of a Schengen visa is determined by various factors, such as your visa history, the purpose of your travel, and your nationality.
 Visas can be issued for the duration of your trip or longer periods, like up to six months.

-To apply for a Schengen visa, you must contact the consular authorities of the Schengen country you intend to visit.
-If that country does not have an embassy or consulate in your area, you should submit your application to their local representatives.
-Sometimes, visa applications are processed by external service providers authorized to receive application files, such as VFS Global or TLS.
+To apply, contact the consular authorities of the Schengen country you plan to visit.
+If that country doesn’t have an embassy or consulate near you, submit your application to their local representatives.
+In some cases, external service providers like VFS Global or TLS process visa applications.

-Austria Belgium Croatia Czech Republic Denmark
+Croatia Czech Republic Denmark (excluding Greenland and the Faroe Islands)

-Hungary Iceland Italy Latvia Liechtenstein
+Iceland (excluding overseas territories) Italy Latvia

-Lithuania Luxembourg Malta Netherlands Norway
+Liechtenstein Lithuania Luxembourg

 Sweden Switzerland